AndiOliverIon/borg/README.md

 - [x] Add shorthand aliases (e.g., `br`, `bdr`, `borg d r`) for faster command access
 - [x] Add `borg help` to show available modules and commands
 - [x] Open bash shell in the container's backup folder
+- [x] Restore database from snapshots already in container
+- [x] Add version display and optional update hint on startup
+- [x] Add borg update command - for ease of use
 - [ ] Add `install.ps1` to configure execution policy and profile on first run
-- [ ] Restore database from snapshots already in container
 - [ ] Add `borg logs` to monitor last executions
 - [ ] Restore from bacpac
 - [ ] Integrate Google Drive as shared cloud storage between stations
 - [ ] Schedule automatic shutdown of the working station
 - [ ] Start Visual Studio with sln found at the current location
 - [ ] Start/stop system or application services from the terminal
-- [ ] Add version display and optional update hint on startup

 - [ ] Add `borg reset` to regenerate store.json from example
 - [ ] Add interactive `borg menu` powered by fzf
 ---